-The Canadian Psychological Association (CPA) is a national association that includes and represents psychology researchers, practitioners, and educators across Canada.
-By virtue of this pan-Canadian mandate and membership, CPA has an important role in the development and the scope of psychology as a discipline and as a profession.
+The CPA is a national association that includes and represents psychology researchers, practitioners, and educators across Canada.
+By virtue of this pan-Canadian mandate and membership, the CPA has an important role in the development and scope of psychology as a discipline and as a profession.